homelab-alpha/docs/content/docs/shell-script/script-information/super_linter.info.md

 ## Detailed Explanation

-The script provides functions to run the Super Linter Docker container with different options, processes command line arguments, and presents a menu for the user to choose which linting mode to run.
+The script provides functions to run the Super Linter Docker container with different options, processes command-line arguments, and presents a menu for the user to choose which linting mode to run.

 <br />